dani8439/dani8439.github.io/_posts/2021-3-4-javascript_portfolio_project.markdown

 # Deleting and what a bugger it is.
 I had already completed MVP for the project, and JavaScript has felt like an enormous headache for me from start to finish.
 The gap between where my knowledge of it is, and application is vast.
 But that is the life of a coder, and in a constant search for the answers I do hope one day I feel on much stronger footing in terms of where my capabilities lay.

-Because of how the code was structured, and how once the `DOMContentLoaded()`, I couldn't just place a delete button onto each book in the same way I had done with the edit button.
-When trying to do so, and `console.log` out all the data, I again met with the dreaded `undefined undefined undefined undefined undefined`.
-And when trying to work around that by calling things by it's `id` to then pull all that data out of the database and manipulate it in the DOM, again I came up against a bit of a brick wall.
+Because of how the code was structured, and how once the `DOMContentLoaded()`, and how edit buttons are dynamically added to the page, putting an event listener on it directly is somewhat impossible.
+The same thing goes with a delete button.
+Originally how things were written, the event listener is placed on the parent element, the `<div>` and then rendered down to the children.
+When trying to do so for delete however, when trying to place an event listener on the delete button itself, and then console.log out the data, I was met with the dreaded `undefined undefined undefined undefined undefined`.
+And when trying to work around that by calling things by it's id to then pull all that data out of the database and manipulate it in the DOM, again I came up against a bit of a brick wall.

-Discussing this problem with a fellow coding friend, it turns out that of course there is a solution (there always is), but it meant rejigging my code as is.
+Discussing this problem with a fellow coding friend, there is always a solution, just as there is always 100 ways to write the same code, but it meant rejigging my code as is.

 A JavaScript promise is an object that may produce a single value some time in the future.
 It can be in a state of either fulfilled, rejected, or pending.
 As soon as you invoke one, it'll start to do the work.
 JavaScript is eager.
 It wants to start doing the work immediately even if all the information is not there when called.
 As JavaScript is synchronous by default, and single threaded, it wants to execute one block of code at a time, and won't do anything else until that first one is finished before moving on.
 But by using AJAX calls, and fetch, we try to work around that and create asynchronous code, so that a page doesn't have to be reloaded as data is sent back and forth.
 The fetch function retrieves data, and within our first `.then()` we capture our object, parse it into JSON or text, return this JSON-ified response.
 Then, in our next method call, inside of our second, `.then()` we go on to manipulate the data inside of this second callback function, and the DOM using all the info we received from fetch.